Flavi1P/UVP6_time_merge/README.md

 ## What does it do ?

-While the time_merge/functions.py can help you formatting your project "by hand" the time_merge/format_time_series_project.py is workflow easy to use that will do it for you.
+While the time_merge/functions.py can help you formatting your project "by hand" the time_merge/format_time_series_project.py is a workflow easy to use that will do it for you.
 Here is the few step it goes through.

 ### Invite the user to specify the project, date range and time step of the split/merge to execute